 shops selling Soppong t-shirts or tie-dyed clothing, so be

 sure to stock up on those before you arrive.

-Since we are at about 700 metres in elevation, evenings can get very chilly from November to February, so bring something warm to wear for nights and early mornings at that time of the year.
+Since we are at about 600 metres in elevation, evenings can get very chilly from November to February, so bring something warm to wear for nights and early mornings at that time of the year.
 We provide cozy comforters for our beds.
-Nighttime is always cool year round, so we have never found a need for air conditioning at night.
+Nighttime is always cool year round, so we rarely need air conditioning at night.

 Most people begin their trip to Soppong from Chiang Mai.
 Here are some options for getting to Soppong from Chiang Mai :

-hire some transport.
-You can arrange a private car to Soppong at the
+or hire some transport.
+We can arrange a private car to

 Other options from Chiang Mai:

-If you are driving to Soppong, be certain look for "Pangmapha" in the Thai and English signs (and in Thai on the small KM posts) along the way.
+If you are driving to Soppong, look for "Pangmapha" in the Thai and English signs (and in Thai on the small KM posts) along the way.
 As mentioned above, Soppong is a village in Pang Mapha district, and this is how the road signs are indicated.
-Pangmapha proper is about 1 KM past Soppong in the direction of Mae Hong Son.
+Pangmapha proper is about 1 km past Soppong in the direction of Mae Hong Son.